ramez17khaled/StatChill/README.md

 | f2     | istd | met3       | Intensities   |

 StatChill will isolate the Metabolite column and sample intensities for statistical analysis.
+(Sum or Somme rows is only in case of boxplot sum method)

 ### 3. Sheet/Page (Excel only):